python-hyper/h11/README.rst

 figured out how to make it even smaller and simpler.
 (Unfortunately, HTTP does not lend itself to simplicity.)

-At a more concrete, roadmappy kind of level, my current todo list is:

-* Write a manual
-* Try using it for some real things

 The API is ~feature complete and I don't expect the general outlines to change much, but you can't judge an API's ergonomics until you actually document and use it, so I'd expect some changes in the